ivicamil/ArxivKit/README.md

 ### Searching Articles

 `ArxivQuery` type encapsulates different possible information that can be searched on [arXiv](https://arxiv.org).
-A query instance is used to construct `ArxivRequest`, which can be configured with various modifier methods to define desired number of articles per page, sorting order and criterion etc. The request is used for constructing `ArxivFetchTask` object by calling `ArxivSession`'s `fethTask(with: ArxivRequest, completion: @escaping (Result<ArxivResponse, ArxivKitError>) -> ()) -> ArxivFetchTask`.
+A query instance is used to construct `ArxivRequest`, which can be configured with various modifier methods to define desired number of articles per page, sorting order and criterion etc. The request is used for constructing `ArxivFetchTask` object by calling `ArxivSession`'s `fethTask(with:completion:)`.
 Finally, the actual search is performed by calling `run()` on given task.

-However, a more declarative and fluent approach is to construct ArxivRequest by calling func `makeRequest(scope: ArxivRequest.SearchScope) -> ArxivRequest` on an `ArxivQuery` instance, configure it by chaining desired modifiers and perform the search by calling func `fetch(using: ArxivSession, completion: @escaping (Result<ArxivResponse, ArxivKitError>)` at the end.
+However, a more declarative and fluent approach is to construct ArxivRequest by calling func `makeRequest(scope:)` on an `ArxivQuery` instance, configure it by chaining desired modifiers and perform the search by calling func `fetch(using:completion:)` at the end.
 Below are examples of some of the possible queries and requests.

 ### Performing Search